Sihkdragon/ethnology/README.md

-# Ethology - Web Based Indonesian Sample VSTi
+# Ethology - Web Based Indonesian Sample Based VSTi

-This project was created by [Ditotisi Rasyud Sumpena](https://github.com/sihkdragon).
+This project was created by [Ditotisi Rasyid Sumpena](https://github.com/sihkdragon).

 ## Spesification of This APP